-People are the most valuable and the most expensive resource a business has.
+People are the most valuable and most expensive resource a business has.
 This is why employees are sometimes referred to as “human capital” because of the value they bring to an organization in both driving revenue and creating an overall brand.

-Retaining the talent that comes into an organization is extremely important, as hiring can be expensive and time consuming, with recruitment time plus time it takes to train and onboard new employees.
+Retaining the talent that comes into an organization is extremely important, as hiring can be expensive and time-consuming, with recruitment time plus the time it takes to train and onboard new employees.
 Retention is much easier with employee feedback, allowing employees to say what matters to them in the workplace not only gives them a feeling of control and investment in the company (making them more likely to stay), it also gives businesses actionable ways to create change that in turn keeps their talent on board.
 AI offers a way to gather and analyze both solicited and unsolicited employee data that can help create better retention rates for businesses.

 Customization and personalization are at the heart of every modern customer experience.
 They are also important to your employee experience.
 AI has the potential to change training in human capital management systems by offering custom or personalized training to employees.
-By gathering information on an employee’s interests, skills, career level, and goals, AI programs may be able to make recommendations about not only what kind of trainings to offer employees; as technology develops, AI may one day have the ability to create training programs for individuals and teams based on corporate business goals and personal professional goals.
+By gathering information on an employee’s interests, skills, career level, and goals, AI programs may be able to make recommendations about not only what kind of training to offer employees; as technology develops, AI may one day have the ability to create training programs for individuals and teams based on corporate business goals and personal professional goals.